dujm/Iot_EdgeComputing/docs/device_cam.md

 # 3) Basic usage to take a photo
 fswebcam image.jpg

-# 4) If you are using an old camera and get black imagaes, skip the first 20 frames
+# 4) If you are using an old camera and get black images, skip the first 20 frames
-fswebcam -S 20 2image.jpg
+fswebcam -S 20 image2.jpg
 ```

 <br>